groz/fotm/README.md

 TODO

 Frontend:
-- Discussion forum per specs?
+- Discussion forum per team setup?
 - Switch to Angular.js or otherwise implement the correct urls altering for this SPA, i.e. when user applies some filter the address should change accordingly so that he can share the result
 - When Playing now is empty show the time of latest update
 - Create admin push mechanism